mkuthan/mkuthan.github.io/_posts/2023-04-24-back-to-senior-engineer.md

 Organizational structure is more complex and processes are more formalized.
 As a leader you have a lot of interactions with other leaders, managers and stakeholders.
 You're expected to work from the office, remote work is better suited for individual contributors.
-In my opinion, technical leader role is evolving into a regular team leader/manager role.
+In my opinion, the technical leader role is evolving into a regular team leader/manager role.
 Some leaders I know are still coding and participate in on-call shifts, others are not.

 All these changes made me think about my career path.